 The “Canticle of the Sun“, for mixed chorus, brass and organ was commissioned by The Friends of the Winspear Centre, Edmonton and performed at the inaugurational gala of the Davis Organ, September 14, 2002.
 With a travel grant from Canada Council the composer attended the performance of his “Te Deum” for Mixed Choir, Organ and Timpani in May, 2005 by the Polish Chamber Choir (Polski Chor Kameralny;director Jan Lukaszewski) at the 15th Gaude Mater International Festival of Religious Music in Czestochowa, Poland.
 The performance was broadcast on Polish Radio Program 2 in August 2005.
 At Polish saxophonist Dariusz Samol’s request, the organ-saxophone “Triptych: Carolingian Temperaments” was reworked, expanded and orchestrated in 2005 as a Concerto for Alto-Saxophone and Chamber Orchestra (“Concerto in Quattro Umori”).
 The first two movements of the concerto premiered at the 4th International Saxophone Festival in Szczecin, Poland on April 8, 2006 with soloist Dariusz Samol and the “Orkiestra Opery na Zamku” under the direction of Jacek Kraszewski, in a program called “Canada Meets Poland” sponsored by the Edmonton Composers Concert Society and the Canadian Embassy.
 The entire concerto (all 3 movements) received its North American premiere at the Edmonton Composers Concert Society sponsored concert “New Music Alberta 2008-09”, Convocation Hall, University of Alberta, February 15, 2009) with Charles Stolte (Alto Saxophone) and the Edmonton Chamber Players under the direction of Polish Maestro Jacek Rogala.

-Jacobus Kloppers continues to compose music for organ, piano, piano-organ combinations, organ-saxophone combinations, and newly, also orchestral works, in addition to private commissions (2018).
+Jacobus Kloppers remains active as Church Organist and Choir Director, Organ teacher, and he serves on committees including the Edmonton RRCO (Scholarship Coordinator).
+He continues to compose music for organ, piano, piano-organ combinations, organ-saxophone combinations, an art song cycle, and newly, also orchestral works, in addition to private commissions (2021).

 Du Plooy, Louis Johan.
 Jacobus Kloppers: A Life of Service in Music.
 Unpublished Mini-dissertation, Magister Musicae University of the Free State, November 2013.